Chromatophore/HP48-Superchip/investigations/quirk_font.md

-# Large Font
+# Large Font (ie i := bighex vx)

 Superchip includes a larger font.
-This font does not include hex characters A through F - the spec actually states this but I'm not sure anyone realised.
+This font does **not** include hex characters A through F - the spec actually states this but I'm not sure anyone realised.

 ## Initial notes: